 Some people believe that a benefit of MCT oil may be its ability to increase peptide YY and leptin, the two hormones responsible for satiety or fullness.

-Some believe MCT oil to support weight loss by reducing body weight and fat storage.
-They believe it is done by its ability to increase energy expenditure and oxidize fat.
+Some also believe MCT oil supports weight loss by reducing body weight and fat storage.
+They believe it helps through its ability to increase energy expenditure and oxidize fat.